clavierbulb-green/A-Circle-of-Fifths/README.md

 ## Features
 ---
-Currently, features a circle with selectable labels for both major and minor keys, (drawn entirely in CSS! see [Resources](#Resources) below) which spins to center the circle at the selected key.
+Currently, features a circle with a circular staff with the key-signatures of each key, and selectable labels for both major and minor keys, (drawn entirely in CSS! see [Resources](#Resources) below) which spins to center the circle at the selected key.

 ## TODO
 ---